 - Failed Portoenterostomy or no recovery of good bile flow in children with biliary atresia

 Ursofalk should not be used during pregnancy unless necessary.

 It should be used in patients taking Ursofalk, an effective non-hormonal contraceptive, since oral hormonal contraceptives can increase gallstones.

 Bile acid sequestering agents such as cholestyramine and colestipol can interfere with the action of Ursofalk by reducing its absorption.

 Aluminum-based antacids have been shown to adsorb bile acids in vitro and can be expected to interfere with Ursofalk in the same way as bile acid sequestering agents.

-Some medications, such as estrogens, oral contraceptives, and clofibrate, and other lipid-lowering medications, can counteract the effectiveness of Ursofalk, as they increase the liver’s secretion of cholesterol and stimulate the formation of gallstones.
+Some medications, such as estrogens, oral contraceptives, clofibrate, and other lipid-lowering drugs, can counteract the effectiveness of Ursofalk, as they increase the liver’s secretion of cholesterol and stimulate the formation of gallstones.

 Concomitant use of ursofalk and rosuvastatin may produce slightly elevated plasma levels of rosuvastatin.
-The clinical relevance of this interaction also with respect to other statins is unknown.
+The clinical relevance of this interaction also concerning other statins is unknown.